MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization-overview.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1hyhp]

-> [!TIP]
+> [!NOTE]
-> Sign up to [request access to the preview version](https://forms.office.com/r/6NK6uj6f7f) of the real-time personalization features.
+> The preview is currently at capacity and new requests to join aren't being accepted at this time.
+Please check back next week as we work to increase preview capacity.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]